-Lindberg was Composer-in-Residence of the New York Philharmonic between 2009 and 2012, with new works including the concert-opener EXPO premiered to launch Alan Gilbert's tenure as the orchestra's Music Director, Al Largo for orchestra, Souvenir for ensemble, and Piano Concerto No.2 premiered by Yefim Bronfman in 2012.
-He was appointed Composer in Residence with the London Philharmonic Orchestra for three years from the 2014/15 season, with commissions including Violin Concerto No.2 for Frank Peter Zimmermann.
-A new orchestral work, TEMPUS FUGIT, was commissioned by the Finnish Radio Symphony Orchestra to celebrate the centenary of Finnish Independence in 2017, a setting of poetry by Edith Södergran, Triumph to exist..., was premiered by the London Philharmonic Orchestra and Choir under Vladimir Jurowski in 2018, and the Ensemble Intercontemporain premiered Shadow of the Future in 2019.
+Lindberg was Composer-in-Residence of the New York Philharmonic between 2009 and 2012, with new works including Al Largo for orchestra and Piano Concerto No.2 premiered by Yefim Bronfman.
+Further residencies followed with the SWR Radio Symphony Orchestra Stuttgart in 2011-12, and the London Philharmonic Orchestra in 2014-17, with commissions including Violin Concerto No.2 for Frank Peter Zimmermann.
+Recent works have included TEMPUS FUGIT, commissioned by the Finnish Radio Symphony Orchestra to celebrate the centenary of Finnish Independence in 2017, Serenades for the Chicago Symphony Orchestra and Piano Concerto No.3 premiered by Yuja Wang and the San Francisco Symphony under Esa-Pekka Salonen in October 2022.

 Lindberg’s music has been recorded on the Deutsche Grammophon, Sony, Ondine, Da Capo and Finlandia labels.
-In 2003 Lindberg was awarded the prestigious Wihuri Sibelius Prize.
+Awards have included the Prix Italia (1986), Nordic Music Prize (1988), Koussevitzky Prize (1988), Royal Philharmonic Society Prize (1992) and Wihuri Sibelius Prize (2003).

 Magnus Lindberg is published by Boosey & Hawkes.